-The fruit trees selected are varieties of apple, pear and plum that are unique to Gloucestershire's heritage 12 Local significance due to any other reason As a result of the Orchard project there is now a tighter local community with people getting to know their previously unacquainted neighbours Letter of support from Gloucestershire Orchard Trust states that "The Albemarle Orchard Garden truly represents a community orchard , bringing people together and making for an inclusive neighbourhood, something that we need to celebrate and support" It will provide an educational resource for children and an opportunity for local residents to learn new skills in horticulture.
-4.1 Need for local green space Pittville Park is very near, however the orchard will be a unique site created and maintained by residents.
-6 Evidence of support - councils/organisations Martin Horwood MP Gloucestershire Orchard Trust GAVCA Verbal support (to GRCC) from Pittville NCG chair Dennis Parsons Cllr David Prince is in support of the Orchard project as demonstrated by the minutes of the group's AGM Prior to this LGS Study the CBC Assets Committee voted overwhelmingly for the Albemarle Orchard Garden project to progress.
-Support for concept of orchard in this space Evidence of support- residents Minutes of the Albemarle Orchard group AGM which supports the Orchard Project.
-This was prior to the LGS study but represents community support for the orchard.
+The fruit trees selected are varieties of apple, pear and plum that are unique to Gloucestershire's heritage 12 Local significance due to As a result of the Orchard project there is now a tighter any other reason local community with people getting to know their previously unacquainted neighbours Letter of support from Gloucestershire Orchard Trust states that "The Albemarle Orchard Garden truly represents a community orchard, bringing people together and making for an inclusive neighbourhood, something that we need to celebrate and support" It will provide an educational resource for children and an opportunity for local residents to learn new skills in horticulture.
+4.1 Need for local green Pittville Park is very near, however the orchard will be a space unique site created and maintained by residents.
+6 Evidence of support - Martin Horwood MP Support for councils/organisations Gloucestershire Orchard Trust concept of GAVCA orchard in this Verbal support (to GRCC) from Pittville NCG chair Dennis space Parsons Cllr David Prince is in support of the Orchard project as demonstrated by the minutes of the group's AGM Prior to this LGS Study the CBC Assets Committee voted overwhelmingly for the Albemarle Orchard Garden project to Evidence of support- progress.
+Minutes of the Albemarle Orchard group AGM which residents supports the Orchard Project.
+This was prior to the LGS residents study but represents community support for the orchard.
 18 present, including councillors.
 The GAVCA letter also mentions that there is 'plenty of local support'.
-Other Received Community Pride Funding £3,777 from CBC in 2014 A 10 year management plan has been produced.
+Other Received Community Pride Funding £3,777 from CBC in Juici 2014 A 10 year management plan has been produced.
+7. 10 year management plan has been produced. Ī